Financial Opportunity in Your Community

 LISC’s Financial Opportunity Center® (FOC) program partners with community members from underinvested neighborhoods to build family-sustaining careers and achieve financial success.

 Residents work side-by-side with FOC coaches to identify, make measurable progress towards and achieve their goals through connections to employment services, greater financial health, and household income supports.
 LISC supports trusted community-based organizations to adopt the FOC model and provides them with data-based insights, technical assistance, training and peer-learning groups.

 Financial Opportunity Center® Model

-LISC's Financial Opportunity Center® (FOC) sites partner with low- to moderate-income people to focus on their financial bottom line with integrated delivery of employment services, financial coaching and accessing income supports.
+LISC's FOC sites partner with low- to moderate-income community members to focus on their financial bottom line with integrated delivery of employment services, financial coaching and accessing income supports.

-The FOC model involves integrated services delivery of three "core" services:
+The FOC model involves integrated delivery of three "core" services:

 Employment Services- Job readiness, employment training, and assistance looking for job are essential parts of what is offered at a Financial Opportunity Center®.
 A job and opportunities for advancement are the platform that supports a family's financial well-being, and employment services are the initial reason many clients begin working with an FOC.